greim/await.js/README.md

 p1 now takes p2, and if p2 fails, p1 fails.
 As you can see, p2 is a different set of things than p1.
-How does p2 map to p1?
+Here is how p2 maps to p1:

 ```
 p1      p2